KidSmart Early Learning Program

 Introducing Secondary School students to the World of work

 The Foundation for Young Australians' Worlds of Work (WOW) program is a national initiative that builds the skills and beliefs that young people need to make successful transitions into life beyond school.
 IBM was a key supporter of the program in it's inception in 2008 and supports the program by hosting student groups and providing IBM volunteers within their corporate office environment to mentor students and provide advice around what it takes to succeed in the worlds of life and work.
-Since 2010, 200 IBMers have volunteered their time on this program.
+This year IBM will host over 500 students across Vic, NSW, QLD and WA.

 “IBM is a vital part of the WOW program.
 Not only do they model best practice in partnerships and engagement with the community, they have a lasting positive impact on the young people we work with.
 We at the Foundation for Young Australians have seen this impact first hand.
 Students have decided to stay in school; they have gained confidence in themselves and their abilities and have felt valued by the community at large.
 IBM's culture of supporting the community is having an impact on Australia; we thank them for contributing to the future of Australia's youth.”